 Click About Safeguard for Privileged Passwords to display the following information.

-- About: The trademark and copyright information - Contact: Information about how to get in touch with One Identity - Components: A list of third-party components used in Safeguard for Privileged Passwords - Third Party License Text: The license text for third-party components that require this text to be included in the product documentation
+- About: The trademark and copyright information. - Contact: Information about how to get in touch with One Identity. - Components: Links to information regarding the third-party components used in Safeguard for Privileged Passwords.

 User information and log out (desktop client)